GMOD/Apollo/docs/TestScript.md

 17) Clicking on group name link should take you to the corresponding group track in the main window.

-18) Test all File Menu as in section 3.
+18) Test all File Menu as was done in 5.

 <!--
 ### Test Bulk-Update